sambuddha-roy/sambuddha-roy.github.io/_posts/2020-07-29-mixture-of-heads.markdown

 expert chosen by this process to update weights in this round.
 Is this why we choose an expert to be a selection of `h-1` heads?
 So that across different experts (and their updates) there is some sharing of weights; so that in different rounds, we are not updating entirely different sets of weights.
+Is this done so that we have faster convergence?
+* Surprise 3: The authors refer to an earlier paper on mixture models - as to how such models fixate to a degenerate set of weights.
+This is why they use a block coordinate descent style update instead of jointly updating the F and the G vectors in the paper (their NoBCD model).
+* Surprise 4: Connections to dropout